merenlab/merenlab.org/workshops/MMOFF/index.md

 ---

 ## About the Workshop
-_Marine Microbial Observatories for the Future: From Samples to Data to Legacy Using Integrated Omics Strategies_ is a two-day workshop, aimed at laying the groundwork for a lasting legacy of microbial observations in the ocean.
+_Marine Microbial Observatories for the Future: From Samples to Data to Legacy Using Integrated 'Omics Strategies_ is a two-day workshop, aimed at laying the groundwork for a lasting legacy of microbial observations in the ocean.

 As part of ongoing international efforts to advance 'omics-based observing of marine biodiversity, this workshop responds to a growing need to ensure that microbial observations, samples, and data are not only scientifically robust but also sustainable, reusable, and policy-relevant over time.